-Edward Bok Word Garden, Fence Swift Stumpery, Stick Stack, and Fairy House Trail
+Edward Bok Word Garden, Fence Swift Stumpery, Fox Den, and Fairy House Trail

 Jump, climb and scamper through a lively oak hammock that provides a sprawling yet shady canopy for physical and creative play.
 Words were very important to Edward Bok, a Pulitzer-Prize winning author and the publisher of Ladies Home Journal.
 The Edward Bok Word Garden is dedicated to his memory.
 Inspirational words etched in stone are a learning moment about qualities that make the world better.
 The Fence Swift Stumpery is a garden installation inspired by the agile and acrobatic lizards native to the uplands of Florida.
 This garden habitat draws attention to the beauty of stumps highlighted by ferns and air plants.

-Activities include the Fox Den log climb, a Stick Stack for building kid-sized structures and forts, and the whimsical Fairy House Trail where garden fairies can be found living in houses built by children.
+Activities include the Fox Den log climb and the whimsical Fairy House Trail where garden fairies can be found living in fanciful, nature-inspired homes.
 This setting provides an opportunity to highlight plant, animal and human relationships and their dependency upon the forest for food and shelter.
 Unique plant life here will include hanging Spanish moss, resurrection fern-covered branches and epiphytes growing in the tree crevices.